Flu Shots will be available on campus October 16th. Call the Health Office for more information, or to make an appointment.

 COVID-19 Vaccination Requirements

 All students who come to a SUNY CCC campus location for class, work, or services must be vaccinated against Covid-19, or have been granted an exemption.
 Please submit documentation of complete Covid vaccination not later than 2 weeks prior to the start of classes.
 Students are strongly encouraged to stay up to date with vaccinations as recommended by the CDC.
-Please see Immunization Requirements for more on COVID-19 vaccines.
+Please see Immunization Requirements for more information.

-All incoming students should submit an Immunization Form
+All incoming students should submit an Immunization Form to the Health Office

 To find a COVID vaccine in your area: https://www.vaccines.gov/search/